 Another, and in our view more likely, possibility is that the upper bound $\overline{e}$ is not imposed by the test or the agent but by the household.
 The agent might be willing to sit with the households for long periods of time to teach them the intricacies of RSBY, especially if they are incentivised to do so, but households may have limited time or patience for this.
-Field anecdotes suggest that households think of the agent as a resource that can be used if the need arises: if a household member falls ill or otherwise needs health care, they will to turn to the agent and ask her advice on how to obtain treatment under the scheme.
+Field anecdotes suggest that households think of the agent as a resource person who can be contacted if the need arises: if a household member falls ill or otherwise needs health care, they will turn to the agent and ask her advice on how to obtain treatment under the scheme.
 If this perspective is widespread, it would not be surprising if the households' motivation for learning details about the insurance policy is limited.
 They only need basic knowledge about the scheme, and for this reason their patience with listening to details will probably 'max out' relatively quickly.
+This explanation is also corroborated by regressions (not reported) showing that more households in the incentive-payment group report having spoken to the agent, but that the average time spent per household is unchanged relative to the flat-payment group.